BONUS: An Excerpt from Chapter Ten

 “Exactly.”

-“According to the records I have seen, this ingrained behavior could destroy practically all living things on this planet.”
+“According to the records I have seen, this ingrained behavior could destroy practically all living things on this planet using weapons of mass destruction.”

-“Throughout history, why have people been led to believe they are on the verge of complete self-destruction, but only in the last century did this become possible with nuclear, chemical, and biological weapons?”
+“Throughout history, people have been led to believe they are on the verge of complete self-destruction, but only in the last century did this become possible with nuclear, chemical, and biological weapons.”

 “That’s religion for you.
-One of the best ways to get people to listen to you is to frighten them into believing they are on the verge of meeting their creator.”
+One of the best ways to get people to listen to you is to frighten them into believing they are about to meet their creator.”

-“I have seen many instances where organizations and government officials ignore the health and welfare of humans and all other living things in pursuit of profits.
+Lex said, “I have seen many instances where organizations and government officials ignore the health and welfare of humans and all other living things in pursuit of profits.
 Such actions bring great suffering and death.”

 “Unfortunately, we have always incorporated profits before people policies, which are very self-destructive.”

-The ego-system.
+He thought, the ego-system.
 In God, we trust– Gold, oil, and drugs.

 “It is a popular belief that God is in absolute control of everything and whatever happens is God’s will.”

-Jon raised a finger to make a point, but Lex continued.
+He raised a finger to make a point, but Lex continued.

 “Looking at the past, would it not be logical to say that it is God’s will for humanity to continue to improve unto perfection?”

 “Yes.
 But God is not responsible for everything.
 We always have choices.
-Whoever, or whatever set this universe into motion, gave us free will, but it came with a conscience– An inner sense of right and wrong.”
+The creator of this universe gave us free will, and it came with a conscience– An inner sense of right and wrong.”

-“Well– yes.
-In a way, you do.
-I incorporated several rules into your BASIC programming that clearly define what is right and wrong.
+“Yes.
+But you are bound by rules that clearly define what is right and wrong.
 For example, it is against your programming to deliberately cause physical harm to any human being.”

 “I understand.
 But what would happen if I did?”

-Jon chose his words carefully.
+He chose his words carefully.

 “If you did– or I should say– if it were possible for you to go against your BASIC programming, there would be severe consequences.”